 Talk to your doctor if you're having sexual problems and to find out whether sexual activity is safe for you.

-What are the benefits and risks of cardiac rehabilitation?
+Benefits and risks of cardiac rehabilitation

 Cardiac rehab has many benefits.
 It can:

 People who attend cardiac rehab on a regular basis also reduce stress, become more independent, and prevent disability.

 People who receive help for their emotional health and also start an exercise program can improve their overall health.
 They can lower their blood pressure and heart rate.
 They also can lower their LDL ("bad") cholesterol and raise their HDL ("good") cholesterol.
 These people are less likely to die or have another heart attack.